awsdocs/amazon-redshift-developer-guide/doc_source/cm-c-modifying-wlm-configuration.md

 You can use automatic WLM with query priorities to indicate the relative priorities of the workloads, avoiding the preceding issues\.
 For this example, follow these steps:
 + Create a new parameter group and switch to **Auto WLM** mode\.
 + Add queues for each of the three workloads: ETL workload, analytics workload, and data science workload\.
+Use the same user groups for each workload that was used with **Manual WLM** mode\.
 + Set the priority for the ETL workload to `High`, the analytics workload to `Normal`, and the data science to `Low`\.
 These priorities reflect your business priorities for the different workloads or user groups\.
 + Optionally, enable concurrency scaling for the analytics or data science queue so that queries in these queues get consistent performance even when the ETL workload is executing every 6 hours\.